stevepryde/spnaughts/README.md

 SP Naughts is a simple naughts and crosses "game" including a collection of AI bots.

+It is a WIP and about to receive a major overhaul.

 ## Run games using game_runner.py:

     $ ./game_runner.py -h